-In the first of December’s Eneclann expert guest posts, Fiona Fitzsimons gives you a guide to what you need to know about Irish burial records and gravestones before you start research:
+Irish genealogy expert, Fiona Fitzsimons guides you through everything you need to know about Irish burial records and gravestones before you start your research.

 Once the religious wars of the 17th Century ended, one of the few places in Irish society where there was no sectarian divide was the graveyard.
 Most graveyards accepted people of every denomination for burial.
 In part this was because in the 17th Century the Established Church, the Anglican Church of Ireland, took over the pre-Reformation cathedrals, churches and burial grounds.